wurbanski/contrail-infra-doc/source/rfc/ci-development-workflow.rst

 Each change to those projects should go through a two-step review process, both steps have to be performed by reviewers other than the author of the change:

 #.
+The core reviewers group of the project should be added to the review by the author of the change.
+#.
 First core reviewer that accepts the change should place a ``Code-Review +2``
-   vote
+   vote.
 #.
 Second core reviewer that accepts the change should place an ``Approved +1``
-   vote that will result in a merge (if the CI tests pass)
+   vote that will result in a merge (if the CI tests pass).

 The author of the change (regardless if he's in the core reviewers group), can place a ``Code-Review -2`` vote under his review to prevent others from reviewing it.
 This